 The best way to learn and develop the HOPR protocol is by interacting with a HOPR node connected inside the HOPR network.
-A series of HOPR nodes fully interconnected between each other is called a HOPR cluster.
+A series of HOPR nodes fully interconnected with each other is called a HOPR cluster.

 MacOS M1 users will need to follow an extra set of instructions from NVM to allow them to use Node.js 16.